Biggins History, Family Crest & Coats of Arms

 The surname Biggins was first found in Somerset where Kirby's Quest listed the first two entries for the name: Walter de Bikome, Somerset, 1 Edward III and Godfrey de Bycorobe, Somerset, 1 Edward III.
 In both cases, these poeple lived "1 Edward III," or in other words "during the first year of King Edward III's reign."

-Important Dates for the Biggins family
+Early History of the Biggins family

 This web page shows only a small excerpt of our Biggins research.
 Another 77 words (6 lines of text) covering the years 1350, 1769, 1743, 1758, 1747 and 1758 are included under the topic Early Biggins History in all our PDF Extended History products and printed products wherever possible.